 Iain is a seasoned and compassionate barrister specialising in serious crime.
-He is a fighter who always goes the extra mile for his clients, whether before domestic or overseas jurisdictions.
-Iain represents defendants charged with the gravest of offences and has a particular expertise in international crimes, firearms, and immigration related cases.
+He is a fighter who always goes the extra mile for his clients, whether before domestic or international jurisdictions.
+Iain represents defendants charged with the gravest of offences and has a particular expertise in international crimes, firearms, and immigration-related cases.
 He is developing a strong practice in extradition.
 Iain prides himself on his meticulous preparation and intelligent trial strategy.
 Clients regularly comment favourably on his down-to-earth, unpretentious approach.

 Since 2009, Iain has divided his busy defence practice between domestic and international criminal work.
-For the last six years, he has been one of a small handful of barristers ranked by Chambers and Partners as a leading junior in international criminal law, and by The Legal 500 as a Tier 1 leading junior in international crime and extradition.
+For the last seven years, he has been one of a small handful of barristers ranked by Chambers and Partners as a leading junior in international criminal law, and by The Legal 500 as a Tier 1 leading junior in international crime and extradition.